 Before you promote that event, release an announcement, or craft the weekly newsletter, you should be able to articulate a communications and marketing strategy that works for your audience(s).
 In this workshop, participants will begin building a strategic communications plan that allows them to more efficiently generate content that reaches their audience and tells a compelling story across multiple channels.
 Participants will also get an inside look at workflow processes and gain resources to create clear content that fits into a strategy.
 This workshop is designed for both new and experienced church communicators, whether that be clergy, staff, or lay members of a congregation.

 Led by Emily Kittrell, Diocesan Director of Marketing and Communications, and Laura McGrew, Diocesan Communications Manager.
-Hosted by the Diocesan Communications Office.
+Hosted by the Diocesan Communications Office, in C102.

 Practically Divine – 10 Ideas to Live with Enlightened Hearts in our Everyday Lives